 Alba Leasing is a relatively new company that we do not rate.
-We last reviewed their operations in November 2014 however we receive a yearly update before closing of each transaction .
+We last reviewed their operations in September 2018 and we receive a yearly update before closing of each transaction.
 See the table below for further details.

 ORIGINATOR QUALITY